open-component-model/ocm/docs/pluginreference/plugin_valueset_compose.md

 ### Description

-The task of this command is ued to compose and validate a value set based on some explicitly given input options and preconfigured specifications.
+The task of this command is used to compose and validate a value set based on some explicitly given input options and preconfigured specifications.

 The finally composed set has to be returned as JSON document